epubkit/epub-gen-memory/README.md

 - Remove the extra new line in the generated ncx chapter title
 - Support img tag with data URL (base64) as src
 - Support `css` and `cssFileName` option to add custom chapter CSS
+- Support `imageFetcherHeaders` option to add custom headers to image fetcher

 ## Install